zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Open-positions-&-Schemes.rst

 Full-time Roles
 ~~~~~~~~~~~~~~~

-Ethereum has a number of full-time employee roles open.
+Expanse has a number of full-time employee roles open.
 For the Berlin
 team (concentrating mostly around the C++-based implementation and
 development tools) you'll be based in Kreuzberg, Berlin in our central
 office/hub/café location, for the Amsterdam team (concentrating mostly